LabSOIL/soil-api/README.md

-# soil-api-rust
+# soil-api
-A rewrite of [soil-api](https://github.com/LabSOIL/soil-api) in Rust.
+A rewrite of [soil-api-python](https://github.com/LabSOIL/soil-api-python) in Rust.
 It is a component of the [Sensor Map project](https://github.com/LabSOIL/sensormap-ui).

-This project is a work in progress, and is a piecemeal rewrite of the original project.
-The goal is to have a more efficient and maintainable codebase.
-It is not yet feature complete, and is not recommended for production use.

 ## Building